Pedro Ynamine

-Pedro Andre Shigueishi Ynamine Kitano (ペドロ・稲嶺, born 14 October 1998) is a Peruvian-Japanese footballer who plays as a goalkeeper.
+Pedro Andre Shigueishi Ynamine Kitano (ペドロ・稲嶺, born 14 October 1998) is a Peruvian-Japanese footballer who plays as a goalkeeper for Alianza Universidad.

 Club career

 Early life and youth career

 Ynamine was born in Peru, but moved to Japan at the age of one, where he stayed for 15 years.
 In Japan, Ynamine only played football in the school.
 As soon as he returned to Lima, he joined Universidad San Martín after a trial.
 He then had a short stint at Sport Boys, where he also made his first team debut in the Peruvian Segunda División in May 2016.

 Return to Universidad San Martín

 Ynamine returned to Universidad San Martín for the 2018 after a short stint at Sport Boys.
 On 21 July 2018, Ynamine got his official debut for San Martín in the Peruvian Primera División against Deportivo Binacional.
 Ynamine was in the starting lineup in a game San Martín lost 0–2.

 In January 2020, he extended his contract for one further year.